muhammadXainAhmad/instagram_ui_design_flutter/README.md

 # Instagram UI Clone (Flutter) 📱✨

 A UI-only Instagram clone built with Flutter, featuring basic pages like login, signup, and password recovery.
-The project includes **navigation** between screens and focuses on replicating the look and feel of Instagram's mobile app interface. 🔄
+The project includes a splash screen and shared preferences for managing the login state.
+It also supports navigation between screens, replicating the look and feel of Instagram's mobile app interface.

 ## Features 🚀
 - Modern Instagram-style dark-themed UI